bifravst/bifravst/docs/firmware/Protocol.md

-This document will provide a general introduction in the way devices communication with the cloud in the Bifravst project. _Communication_ is the most important aspect to optimize for when developing an ultra-low-power product because initiating and maintaining network connection is relatively expense compared to other operations (for example reading a sensor value).
+This document will provide a general introduction in the way devices communication with the cloud in the Bifravst project. _Communication_ is the most important aspect to optimize for when developing an ultra-low-power product because initiating and maintaining network connection is relatively expensive compared to other device operations (for example reading a sensor value).
 It is therefore recommended to invest a reasonable amount of time to revisit the principles explained here and customize them to your specific needs.
-The more the modem-uptime can be reduce and the smaller the total transferred amount if data becomes, the longer will your battery and your data contingent last.
+The more the modem-uptime can be reduced and the smaller the total transferred amount if data becomes, the longer will your battery and your data contingent last.

 ## NB-IoT as the cellular connection